 Grading

 Participation → 10%

 Office Meeting → 5%

-Quizzes → 10%
+Quizzes (up to four) → 10%

 Data Coding Project → 10%

-Film Essay → 10%
+Journal Reflections (up to four) → 10%

-Environmental Issue Group Presentation → 10%
+Environmental Issue Group Presentation (Group Grade) → 10%

+Completion of Peer Review: Issue Group Presentation → 5%

-Individual Issue Report → 15%
+Individual Issue Report → 10%

-Issue Debate (Group Grade - Peer-Reviewed) → 5%
+Issue Debate (Group Grade) → 10%

-Completion of Peer Review of Debate → 5%
+Completion of Peer Review: Debate → 5%

-Final → 20%
+Final → 15%

 Total: 100%

-Grading will be based on several group and individual projects; a mid-term; journal reflections (to be assigned during class and completed on the eLC course Web site); a final; and participation (which includes a mandatory office meeting with me to take place in the course of the semester).
+Grading will be based on several group and individual projects; quizzes; journal reflections (to be assigned during class and completed on the eLC course Web site); a final; participation; and a mandatory office meeting with me (to take place in the course of the semester).
 Exact details of the assignments will be given in class well in advance of each assignment's due date.